efficientqa/efficientqa.github.io/getting_started.md

 We provide two retrieval-based baselines.

 - DrQA: Danqi Chen, Adam Fisch, Jason Weston, Antoine Bordes.
 [Reading Wikipedia to Answer Open-Domain Questions](https://arxiv.org/abs/1704.00051).
-ACL 2017. [[Original implementation](https://github.com/facebookresearch/DrQA)]
+ACL 2017. [[Original implementation](https://github.com/facebookresearch/DrQA)]*
-- DPR: Vladimir Karpukhin, Barlas Oğuz, Sewon Min, Patrick Lewis, Ledell Wu, Sergey Edunov, Danqi Chen, Wen-tau Yih, [Dense Passage Retrieval for Open-Domain Question Answering](https://arxiv.org/abs/2004.04906), Preprint 2020. [[Original implementation](https://github.com/facebookresearch/DPR)]
+- DPR: Vladimir Karpukhin, Barlas Oğuz, Sewon Min, Patrick Lewis, Ledell Wu, Sergey Edunov, Danqi Chen, Wen-tau Yih, [Dense Passage Retrieval for Open-Domain Question Answering](https://arxiv.org/abs/2004.04906), 2020. [[Original implementation](https://github.com/facebookresearch/DPR)]

+<p style="font-size: 8pt">* Note that our DrQA baseline is different from the original DrQA; we use DrQA retrieval, but use a BERT-base multi-passage reader instead of DrQA reader.
+The reader is identical for both DrQA and DPR.</p>

-We provide two variants for each model, using (1) full Wikipedia and (2) Wikipedia pages seen from the train data.
+We provide two variants for each model, using (1) full Wikipedia (`full`) and (2) Wikipedia pages seen from the train data, i.e., found to be relevant to the questions on the train data (`seen-only`).
+In particular, we add `seen-only` as a naive way to reduce the disk memory usage for the retrieval-based baselines.

 |Model|Exact Mach|Disk usage (gb)|
 |---|---|---|